grafana/tempo/docs/tempo/website/configuration/_index.md

         # the index.
 Default 2.
         [blocklist_poll_tenant_index_builders: <int>]

+        # The oldest allowable tenant index.
+If an index is pulled that is older than this duration the polling
+        # will consider this an error.
+Note that `blocklist_poll_fallback` applies here. i.e. if fallback is true
+        # and a tenant index exceeds this duration it will fallback to listing the bucket contents.
+        # Default 0 (disabled).
+        [blocklist_poll_stale_tenant_index: <duration>]

         # Cache type to use.
 Should be one of "redis", "memcached"
         # Example: "cache: memcached"
         [cache: <string>]